compnerd/swift-win32/README.md

 %CD%\build\bin\UICatalog.exe
 ```

-Following environment variables should be set/adjusted before run the above commands (the shown paths assume that you use compiler from the official swift installers from [swift.org](https://www.swift.org/download/)).
+Following environment should be set/adjusted before run the above commands (the shown paths assume that you use compiler from the official swift installers from [swift.org](https://www.swift.org/download/)).

+- Visual Studio compiler toolchain

+  The CMake commands use the `mt` tool which requires a Visual Studio compiler environment (Build Tools should be fine too).
+  e.g. if you have Visual Studio 2019 installed you can create a command prompt by click on `x64 Native Tools Command Prompt for VS2019` from the Visual Studio 2019 installation in the Windows Start Menu or call `C:\Program Files (x86)\Microsoft Visual Studio\2019\Professional\VC\Auxiliary\Build\vcvars64.bat` in the command prompt.

+  Higher versions of Visual Studio or the corresponding Build Tools should be fine too.

+  Another way of activating a Visual Studio environment is the tool [vswhere](https://github.com/microsoft/vswhere).

 - `SDKROOT`

   This should be the path to the Windows Platform SDK from the Swift library.
+This should be already set by the official swift installer.
+If not set the env var.

   Command Prompt: `set SDKROOT=C:\Library\Developer\Platforms\Windows.platform\Developer\SDKs\Windows.sdk;%PATH%`

 - `PATH`

-  The `PATH` environment variables needs to be extended that cmake can find the swift compiler.
+  The `PATH` environment variables needs to be extended that CMake can find the swift compiler.
 This is only required when this is not already the case.
 When you type `where swiftc` and see no path to swiftc the following command is required.

   Command Prompt: `set PATH=C:\Library\Developer\Toolchains\unknown-Asserts-development.xctoolchain\usr\bin;%PATH%`

-- Visual Studio compiler toolchain

-The CMake commands use the `mt` tool which requires a Visual Studio compiler environment.
-You can create a command prompt by click on `x64 Native Tools Command Prompt for VS2019` from the Visual Studio 2019 installation in the Windows Start Menu or call `C:\Program Files (x86)\Microsoft Visual Studio\2019\Professional\VC\Auxiliary\Build\vcvars64.bat` in the command prompt.

 ### Swift Package Manager